Muntendam | S4 energy

 The Muntendam project is a 200 MW battery energy storage system located within the industrial area of Muntendam in the Northern Netherlands.
 It forms part of the wider Meeden development and will be connected to the TenneT high-voltage network, delivering large-scale flexibility at a critical point in the grid.

-Now nearing ready-to-build, Muntendam is designed to play a key role in balancing the Dutch electricity system in a region characterised by high levels of solar and offshore wind generation and comparatively low local consumption.
+Now officially 'under contruction', Muntendam is designed to play a key role in balancing the Dutch electricity system in a region characterised by high levels of solar and offshore wind generation and comparatively low local consumption.
 By providing long-duration storage where grid pressure is highest, the project will support renewable integration and strengthen grid reliability.

 Project Details